score-json/nlohmann_json/.dotstop_extensions/README.md

 ## CPPTestReference

-The content of a `CPPTestReference` is the C++ source lines corresponding to a test-case or a section within a test-case in a specified unit test file.
-Nested sections are given in the name argument and are separated by semicolons.
-Section detection works by searching for a matching TEST_CASE("...") or SECTION("...") and then for nested SECTIONs in order.
-It assumes the section path is unique in the file.
+A `CPPTestReference` points to a specific C++ test-case or a nested section within a unit test file and includes the exact lines of code for that section in the reference content.
+The section path is specified using semicolons to denote nesting in the name field (for example, “TEST_CASE_NAME;SECTION_A;SECTION_B”), and the referenced text is presented as a C++ code block in the rendered documentation.

-Error handling:

-- Raises ValueError if the start line of the section cannot be found, if the opening brace is not where expected, or if no matching closing brace is found.
-- File I/O errors propagate if the file cannot be read.
+The reference locates the requested `TEST_CASE` or `SECTION` by name and follows any nested sections indicated by semicolons in the order they appear.
+It assumes the conventional brace layout used in the `nlohmann/json` tests, where the opening brace follows immediately after the declaration line and the closing brace has matching indentation.
+The content returned for hashing is the section’s exact source text in UTF-8, and the documentation renders the section cleanly as a C++ code block with indentation normalized when appropriate.

 For the `CPPTestReference` the expected configuration is:
 ```